Guarantees for Spontaneous Synchronization on Random Geometric Graphs: Abstract

 \section{Abstract}

-The Kuramoto model is an important mathematical model to study the synchronization phenomena in complex networks.
-The rich theory behind the rigorous treatment of the synchronization phenomenon has been connected to many branches of science.
-In particular, the study of the energy function associated with the Kuramoto model is relevant in the context of non-convex optimization for machine learning and data science.
+The Kuramoto model is a classical mathematical model in the field of non-linear dynamical systems that describes the evolution of coupled oscillators in a network that may reach a synchronous state.
+The relationship between the network's topology and whether the oscillators synchronize is a central question in the field of synchronization, and random graphs are often employed as a proxy for complex networks.
+On the other hand, the random graphs on which the Kuramoto model is rigorously analyzed in the literature are homogeneous models and fail to capture the underlying geometric structure that appears in several examples.

-In this work, we use tools from random matrix theory, random graphs, and statistics to derive rigorous guarantees for the random geometric graph on the sphere to synchronize with probability of success tending to one as the number of nodes tends to infinity.
+In this work, we leverage tools from random matrix theory, random graphs, and mathematical statistics to prove that the Kuramoto model on a random geometric graph on the sphere synchronizes with probability tending to one as the number of nodes tends to infinity.
 To the best of our knowledge, this is the first rigorous result for the Kuramoto model on random geometric graphs.